 condition of a road as well as people’s view of that condition so as to identify

-2. Set Objectives: Outline the public interest parameters of the proposed policy
+any perception gaps). - Set Objectives: Outline the public interest parameters of the proposed policy

 and clearly establish its objectives.
 For example interpreting public interest as